-KEY is a program that began in 2015, when ICAN was asked to join a learning collaborative through New York University’s McSilver Institute for Poverty Policy and Research.
+KEY is just one of our curriculum that began in 2015, when ICAN was asked to join a learning collaborative through New York University’s McSilver Institute for Poverty Policy and Research.
 As members of the learning collaborative, ICAN staff were given the Knowledge Empowers You (KEY) curriculum and asked to run a group teaching young adults transitional life skills.

 Following the end of the learning collaborative, our staff found ways to modify and enrich the basic curriculum and community resources to fit the various needs in our community.
 We developed a comprehensive life skills curriculum that can be molded to any age group or learning level.
 We have successfully utilized this curriculum throughout the community to fit the needs of local schools and other community organizations, while also continuing to hold semi-annual groups for ICAN clientele.

 435Individual youth between the ages of 12-22 were served in 2018.

 6Individual groups were held in 2018; 3 were multi-week workshops with youth engaging in differing topics.
 The other 3 groups were hands-on presentations which engaged large groups of youth in topics such as internet safety and self-confidence.